CyberSource/cybersource-plugins-commercetools/docs/Capture-a-Payment.md

 Capture Response Handling

-- A successful capture will change the INITIAL CHARGE to a SUCCESS CHARGE transaction, adding the Capture Request ID onto the transaction as an `interactionId`.
+- A successful capture will change the INITIAL CHARGE to a SUCCESS CHARGE transaction, adding the Capture Request Id onto the transaction as an `interactionId`

-- If the settlement is not successful due to any reason, the plugin will change the INITIAL CHARGE to FAILURE CHARGE transaction, adding the Capture Request ID onto the transaction as an `interactionId`.
-One can request a capture again if its failed.
+- If the settlement is not successful, the plugin will change the INITIAL CHARGE to FAILURE CHARGE transaction, adding the Capture Request Id onto the transaction as an `interactionId`.
+One can request a capture again if it is failed